 - Also, the first present-day shot of Crews in the first episode is of him staring up at the sun; the final shot of the finale is of him raising his head and smiling up into the sunlight.

-- Broken Ace: Crews is a Chick Magnet and a talented detective with lots of money to burn, but he's obsessed with finding out framed him and he's still very bitter his wife left him.
+- Broken Ace: Crews is a Chick Magnet and a talented detective with lots of money to burn, but he's obsessed with finding out who framed him and he's still very bitter about his wife having left him.

-- Broken Bird: Reese who used to be a model cop until became a drug addict after an undercover assignment on a narcotics case before the series started.
-She's recovered from it but the trauma remained, and uses alcohol or sex to help her cope.
+- Broken Bird: Reese who used to be a model cop.
+She became a drug addict after an undercover assignment on a narcotics case, before the series started.
+She's recovered from it but the trauma remained, and she uses alcohol or sex to help her cope.
 "Tear Asunder" suggests that she sees self-destructive behavior as a way of punishing herself.